HMST/Haseman-SmartThings-Device-Handlers/README.md

 #### Install the code using the SmartThings IDE

-1. Log in to your Smarthings account
+1. Log in to your SmartThings account
 2. Go to "My device handler" section.
 3. Tab on "New device handler"
 4. Select "From Code" tab and paste in the contents of the relevant groovies files.